 As of the 2016-17 school year, OUMS is involved in the Enroll Oakland Charters (EOC) pilot, which provides a common enrollment process and platform for 90% of the Oakland charter schools.
 Parents can apply directly on the EOC website.

-Parents can also apply in person at OUMS.
-The application form is available at school or here.
+Parents can also apply in person at OUHS.
+The application forms are available at school or below:

 As part of the EOC process and timeline, applications are accepted during a publicly advertised open enrollment period from November 1st to February 28th for enrollment in the following school year.
 Following the open enrollment period each year applications are counted to determine whether any grade level has received more applications than availability.
 In the event that this happens, OUMS holds a public random drawing between March 6th and March 17th to determine enrollment for the impacted grade level, with the exception of existing students (2nd year forward) who are guaranteed enrollment in the following school year.
 Preference in the public drawing shall be given to siblings of currently enrolled 6th and 7th graders.